Saint Mercurius: Other traditions

-After the end of the first persecution, the place of the saint's burial was revealed.
-Mercurius appeared to a poor man in the city and told him that he was "Mercurius, the Martyr of the Lord".
-"My body is buried in Cappadocia Gardens, under the old house on the way to the royal palace.
-My body looks as white as snow, because Jesus was present at the time of my martyrdom", said the saint.
+After the end of the first persecution, the place of Mercurius's burial was revealed.
+Mercurius appeared to a poor man in the city and told him that he was "Mercurius, the Martyr of the Lord" and that "my body is buried in Cappadocia Gardens, under the old house on the way to the royal palace.
+My body looks as white as snow, because Jesus was present at the time of my martyrdom."

 The next morning, the man went to dig under the old house.
-He began to smell the scent of perfume, seeing the body of the saint.
+He began to smell the scent of perfume, seeing the body of Mercurius.
 The news spread quickly and many people came to take a look at the blessed body.
 They moved it temporarily to the local church until they built a new church bearing his name where Mercurius' body was buried with respect and devotion.